edadma/mos6502/README.md

 Usage
 -----

+### Executable

+If you just want to download the executable so that you can run 6502 programs or use the REPL, you can download it from [here]. *You do not need* the Scala library for it to work because the JAR already contains all dependencies.
+You just need Java 7+ installed.

+Run it as a normal Java executable JAR with the command `java -jar [emulator].jar` in the folder where you downloaded the file.

+### Library

-Use the following elements to use *mos6502* in your Maven project:
+Use the following definition to use *mos6502* in your Maven project:

 	<repository>
 		<id>hyperreal</id>